Country Specific Info.

 Requirements for Entry:

-Visa, obtain before traveling, or purchase at port of entry if staying less than three months.
+Passport, valid for six months from your date of entry and with three blank pages Visa, obtain before traveling, or purchase at port of entry if staying less than three months.
 Visas may be purchased with U.S. dollars, euros, or Malagasy ariary, but credit cards are not accepted.
+Evidence of onward/return travel Proof of sufficient funds World Health Organization (WHO) card with yellow fever vaccination if traveler has been in a yellow fever endemic area within six months of arrival

 Visit the Embassy of Madagascar website or the nearest Malagasy embassy or consulate for visa information, including how to obtain a visa before traveling if you will stay longer than three months, and documents required for visa extensions.
 The U.S. Embassy in Antananarivo cannot help you extend your visa.